cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 # A 15 Minutes Protocol

-Creativity becomes practical when it becomes scheduled.
+Creativity becomes practical when it becomes scheduled:

-Write the problem as a question (2 minutes).
+- Write the problem as a question (2 minutes).
-Generate ten bad ideas fast (5 minutes).
+- Generate ten bad ideas fast (5 minutes).
-Translate the best idea into a different medium (3 minutes).
+- Translate the best idea into a different medium (3 minutes).
-Stop and do nothing useful (5 minutes).
+- Stop and do nothing useful (5 minutes).
-Return and choose one next action.
+- Return and choose one next action.

 You’re training two muscles.
 Generation and judgment.